hamzaadalmis/bugzonegames.com/README.md

 ## What is this project?

 This project is bugzonegames.com website for purpose of using with Netlify.

 ## Contributing

 We don't accept any contributing.
+This repository is just for archiving purposes.

 ## Deployment

 Deployment maintained by Netlify.
-After pushing commitments to Repo, Netlify will start build and deploy repo to host.
+After pushing commitments to repository, Netlify will start build and deploy repository to host.

-## Last Things

-This website (and repo) maintained by hamzaadalmis(hamzadalmis344@gmail.com).
-Repository is private.
-BugZone Games is indie developer which was founded by Hamza Adalmis in 2015.